Contact our corporate or local offices directly.

 To save the current drawing document format as a Sheet Template, select the File » Save Copy As (or just Save As) command and choose Altium Draftsman Sheet Templates (*.DwsDot) from the save dialog's Save as type selection filter.
 Any elements that are incompatible with the Sheet Template format will be removed, such as placed drawings or additional pages.
 Before saving, an alert dialog will detail the pending action if incompatible elements exist.

-Note that a saved Sheet Template can be applied to a Draftsman document page from its Sheet Properties dialog – select the dialog's button to locate and load a specific Sheet Template.
+Note that a saved Sheet Template can be applied to a Draftsman document page from the Properties panel Template section under the Page Options tab – select the option and click the button to locate and load a specific Sheet Template.

 To save the current drawing document format as a Document Template, select the File » Save Copy As (or just Save As) command and choose Altium Draftsman Document Templates (*.DwfDot) from the save dialog's Save as type selection filter.
 All of an existing drawing document's content and attributes, with the exception to those that relate to data extracted from the PCB design, will be saved as a Document Template.
 If the source drawing document has a specific page style (as might be applied by a Sheet Template) these graphical elements and attributes will be saved with the new Document Template.